-To the Japanese ear, potan is the sound of a drop of water plopping into, say, a bucket; pota-pota, the tune a leaky faucet sings; and jah-jah, water gushing out of a pipe.
+To the Japanese ear, potan is the sound of a drop of water plopping into, say, a bucket.
+Pota-pota is the tune a leaky faucet sings, and jah-jah is water gushing out of a pipe.

-The Japanese will hear potsu-potsu as raindrops start falling upon dry ground; shito-shito when it drizzles; and zah-zah when it pours.
+The Japanese will hear potsu-potsu as raindrops start falling upon the dry ground, shito-shito when it drizzles and zah-zah when it pours.

 Strong winds howl with a byoo-byoo or a gou-gou making the windows of your apartment gata-gata (rattle).
 And, thunder, when stirred awake by the pika-pika of lightning, will loudly goro-goro (rumble).

-While nuru-nuru describes the slimy feel every surface has when it’s been balmy for days on end, beta-beta or beto-beto is how your sweaty skin feels on uncomfortably jime-jime days.
+While nuru-nuru describes that slimy feeling a surface has when it’s been balmy for days on end, beta-beta or beto-beto is how your sweaty skin feels on uncomfortably jime-jime days.
 You’re dripping with sweat if you’re dara-dara; drenched to the skin if you’re bisho-bisho or gusho-gusho.

-Folks refer to konuka ame (a light mist) and kirisame or saiu if it’s a light drizzle.
-On the other hand, in the summer you can often get caught in a niwaka ame (sudden shower), a doshaburi (downpour) and o-ame (torrential rain).
-A gouu — like that we just experienced in Kyushu — is a concentrated torrential downpour.
-In that one, reports said that a month-and-a-half worth of rain fell on the city of Asakura, Fukuoka in less than 24 hours.
-No wonder, then, that the flooding — or in Japanese: suigai, kouzui, oumizu, kansui or hanran — was so destructive.
+Folks refer to konuka ame (a light mist) and kirisame or saiu if it’s a drizzle.
+On the other hand, in the summer, you can often get caught in a niwaka ame (sudden shower), a doshaburi (downpour) and o-ame (torrential rain).
+A gouu is a concentrated torrential downpour.

-And so, if you prick up your ears, I promise you will soon hear that harbinger of summer emanating from the trees: miiin min min min min miii.
+Keep your eyes and ears peeled.
+I promise you will soon hear that harbinger of summer, the cicada, emanating from the trees: min min min.